-This is a three-part series by Li Ling of Chapter Zero Singapore exploring how parents, educators and other adult caregivers can teach children about consent, body positivity, and how to raise emotionally healthy children.
+This is a two-part series by Li Ling of Chapter Zero Singapore exploring how parents, educators and other adult caregivers can teach children about consent, body positivity, and how to raise emotionally healthy children.

-Part Two: Body positivity
+Part Two: Body Positivity

 “Why are you not wearing shorts?”
 I heard my mum say to my 4-year-old daughter from the living room.
 “You’re a big girl now; you have to wear shorts,” she continued.
 I knew where this was headed, and what was coming up next – the ‘s’-word.
 I, after all, grew up in this household where in my teenage years, sitting on the couch in shorts with my legs up could also provoke the ‘s’-word.
 Hoping to intervene, I walked over to them and now my mother directed her anxiety me.
 “How can you allow her to not wear shorts?
 She’s already 4, you know?
 It’s time she stops walking around in her underwear at home.”